When in the market for a dog that is ideal for your needs, there are numerous distinct and unique breeds to consider for this all-important decision.

 How Much Exercise Does The Bich-Poo Need?

 This breed does very well with a yard, as it will be able to release pent-up energy.
-It also enjoys playing with various toys so it can stayed occupied.
+It also enjoys playing with various toys so they can stay occupied.

 Also, you should be aware of this breed’s limitations when they exercise during extreme hot or cold temperatures.